MyceliaNetwork/quark.js/README.md

 ## Cross-tab communication

-When called the configuration passed as a parameter is first validated.
+When called, the configuration passed as a parameter is first validated.
 When validated, we're attaching an eventListener to the window scope.
 The eventListener will execute a handler upon receiving an incoming message.
 When this message comes from the Quark website it will execute code to ensure